History

 Steeped in History

 The picture above and below left is a tax photo from 1940 of 385 Greenwich Street.
-The elevated train pictured is the southern section of the IRT Ninth Avenue Line, the first elevated railway in NYC.
-It originally began operating in July 1868, ran straight up Greenwich Street, and continued operating through June 1940.
+The elevated train is the southern section of the IRT Ninth Avenue Line, the first elevated railway in NYC.
+It originally began operating in July 1868, ran straight up Greenwich Street, directly passing by 385 Greenwich Street.
+The train continued operating through June 1940.
 However, a portion of the line north of 155th Street, known as the "Polo Grounds Shuttle," continued to operate until August 1958.